 This will produce an Equal Gatefold.

-It's up to you and your imagination as to what effects you can produce.
+It's up to you how you dress your card and you can use your imagination as to what effects you can produce.

 Be adventurous and give it a try... and this is another card idea to add to your repertoire